brozena/al-folio/_pages/var.md

 to determine whether a time series is stationary.

 Two Dickey-Fuller tests were performed on each time series, first via `statsmodels` and then, additionally, using `pymdarima`'s `should_diff()` function to assess the need for differencing.
 The `statsmodels` approach, an Augmented Dickey-Fuller test (ADF), yielded a significant $p$-value of .001 indicating support for the null hypothesis that the time series is not stationary.
 However, the ADF performed via the `pymdarima` approach using an alpha value of 0.05 yielded a non-significant $p$-value of 0.01 indicating that no differencing was required in order to produce a stationary time series.
 For the purposes of this study, I followed the results of the `pymdarima` library and assumed stationarity.

-An exploratory time series decomposition visualization was created to better understand the presence of trend in the sleep score dataset.
+I visualized a time series decomposition to better understand the presence of trend in the sleep score dataset.

 ![](/assets/img/decomposition.png "Decomposition of sleep time series")

-Additionally, a partial autocorrelation function was plotted using `statsmodels`.
+Additionally, I plotted a partial autocorrelation function using `statsmodels`.
 Notably, partial autocorrelation appears to drop to zero for lag values greater than 2.

 ![](/assets/img/pacf.png "Partial autocorrelation of sleep time series")

 ### Lag Order Selection

 The number of lags amount to the number of preceding days included as predictor values in the model.
 The `statsmodels` function `select_order()` was used to assess an optimal lag value with possibilities between 0 and 15.
 The optimal lag value was determined using four information criteria --- Akaike Information Criteria (AIC), Bayes Information Criterion (BIC), Final Prediction Error (FPE), and Hannan-Quinn (HQ) criterion.
 This selection process yielded a tie with lag-1 and lag-2 each labeled as the minimum on these criteria.
-Rather than taking further quantitative approaches, lag-2 was selected based on prior knowledge of sleep quality and the onset of mood states.
+In this case, I selected lag-2 based on prior knowledge of sleep quality and the onset of mood states.

 |            | **AIC** | **BIC** | **FPE** | **HQIC** |
 |-------------|------------|--------------|--------------|---------------|